 The chosen intensity measurement ratio is total gross emissions in metric tonnes CO2e per pupil, the recommended ratio for the sector.
-The student numbers are based on the Autumn 19 census.

 Measures taken to improve energy efficiency

 Several boilers have been upgraded in the MAT to increase efficiency.
 All recent building related projects have had improved insulation fitted.
 A number of window upgrade projects have been carried out.